 How the data is collected and stored

-The Scottish Government will not publish or make publicly available any information that allows individual people be identified, nor will data be used by Scottish Government to take any actions in respect of individuals.
+As part of its data policy, Scottish Government will not publish or make publicly available any information that allows individual children or staff to be identified, nor will data be used by Scottish Government to take any actions in respect of individuals.

-Education data within the Scottish Government is managed effectively by secure systems on secure servers and is exploited as a valuable corporate resource, subject to confidentiality restraints.
+Education data within Scottish Government is managed effectively by secure systems on secure servers and is treated and used as a valuable corporate resource subject to confidentiality restraints.

 There is a problem